20 Ways to Get Your Kids to Speak Chinese

 8. Sing with your child in Chinese

 “Singing increases sensitivity to tone.
-The four tones of spoken Chinese pose an intimidating obstacle to most foreign learners of the language.
-The ability to recognize and reproduce various pitches, can be enhanced by musical training.
+The four tones of spoken Chinese pose an intimidating obstacle to most foreign language learners.
+The ability to recognize and reproduce various pitches can be enhanced by musical training.
 A singer is said to sing more with the ear than with the mouth.
 In learning to sing, we learn to listen.”

 9. Speak Chinese during imaginative play

 With older children and adolescents, brainstorm funny scenarios and act them out together!
-In this video, my daughter was 4 years old acting out 狼和七只小山羊 (Láng hé qī zhī xiǎo shānyáng / Wolf and Seven Little Goats) with her toy animals.
+In this video, my daughter was four years old, acting out 狼和七只小山羊 (Láng hé qī zhī xiǎo shānyáng / Wolf and Seven Little Goats) with her toy animals.

-If your child is reluctant about speaking Chinese, “multiple choice questions” can be a low-pressure way to invite a Chinese response.
-When my children first began to learn Chinese, I might ask them if they want “这个 (zhège / this)” or “那个 (nàgè / that)”.
+If your child is reluctant to speak Chinese, “multiple choice questions” can be a low-pressure way to invite a Chinese response.
+When my children first began to learn Chinese, I might ask them if they wanted “这个 (zhège / this)” or “那个 (nàgè / that)”.

 Gradually, simple vocabulary will grow into full Chinese sentences and paragraphs.